getsentry/sentry-javascript/README.md

 **signatureUrl** - Use a server side url to get a signature for the message.
 See below in the "Security" section for more details.

-**ignoreErrors** - An array of error messages that should not get passed to sentry.
+**ignoreErrors** - An array of error messages that should not get passed to Sentry.
 You'll probably want to set this to `["Script error."]`.

-**ignoreUrls** - An array of regular expressions matching urls which will not get passed to sentry.
-Ie. you should set it to [/maps.google.com/] to avoid logging of errors which happens in Google Maps scripts or to [/jquery.js$/] to ignore errors in jquery library.
+**ignoreUrls** - An array of regular expressions matching urls which will not get passed to Sentry.
+For example, you could set it to `[/ajax\.googleapis\.com\/ajax\/libs\/jquery/i]` to ignore errors from the Google Hosted jQuery library.

 ## Logging Errors